Monetization best practices

 • Run at least one full public-style run (using the same input and datasets you expect from users).

-• Preview the public flow page to make sure it looks good and there’s nothing confusing.
+• Preview the public Flow page to make sure it looks good and there’s nothing confusing.

 • Verify every step finishes and the outputs are as expected.

-3. Optimise the first impression
+3. Optimize the first impression

 ChecklistWhy it matters

-Custom submit button“Start Adventure 🚀” feels friendlier than “Submit”.
+Custom submit button”Start Adventure” feels friendlier than “Submit”.

 4. Keep runtime predictable

-• Limit datasets – e.g. "max": 15 images.
-Asking for too much might scare users off or they might include low quality images, which will hurt the outcome.
+• Limit datasets — e.g., "max": 15 images.
+Asking for too many might scare users off or lead to low-quality uploads.

 5. Communicate value